svub/nunya/_SETUP.md

 ```
 Verify the contents of ./packages/hardhat/hardhat.config.ts

-Update Gateway.sol to change the value of `secret_gateway_signer_address` to be the deployed Gateway address on the Mainnet or Testnet of the Secret Network.
+> IMPORTANT: Update Gateway.sol to change the value of `task_destination_network` and `secret_gateway_signer_address` to be the deployed Gateway address on the Mainnet or Testnet or Localhost of the Secret Network, to match the value stored in ./packages/secret-contracts-scripts/src/config/deploy.ts, and comment out the values for the network not being used.

 * Nextjs